Post thumbnail

 Caching selectors improves performance, especially when dealing with large and complex documents.

-Also Read: Top 10 Full-Stack Developer Frameworks in 2024
+Also Read: Top 10 Full-Stack Developer Frameworks

 3. Use ID Selectors for Single Elements